Key points about menopause

 • Sleep problems.

-• Palpitations: your pulse or heart may feel like they are racing, or you may feel faint or dizzy from time to time or get ringing in your ears.
+• Palpitations – your pulse or heart may feel like they are racing, or you may feel faint or dizzy from time to time or get ringing in your ears.

 Menopause is a normal part of life.
-Allow yourself time to adjust to what you are experiencing and try to get support from others, especially from your partner and family.
-If they understand what you are going through it will help them know how they can best support you.
+Allow yourself time to adjust to what you're experiencing and try to get support from others, especially from your partner and whānau.
+If they understand what you're going through it will help them know how they can best support you.
+Watch the videos below together.
+Seek help if you think MHT could help you.

 Don't forget about contraception!